Minister for Social Care and Mental Wellbeing: History

 The Minister for Mental Health is the second Scottish Government ministerial post to include mental health in the title.
 The post had been announced on 21 November 2014 as the Minister for Sport and Health Improvement and similar ministerial posts had also existed in the very recent past under different titles.
 Mental health was added to the title so that the post became Minister for Sport, Health Improvement and Mental Health.

 The Sport portfolio was the responsibility of Deputy Minister for Communities and Sport from 2000 to 2001 in the Dewar Government (which was not a cabinet position).
 From 2000 to 2001 the Minister for the Environment, Sport and Culture was the Cabinet Minister with whose responsibilities included sport.
 From 2001 to 2003 these roles were combined in the Minister for Communities and Sport, which was renamed the Minister for Tourism, Culture and Sport after the addition of the tourism portfolio, following the 2003 election.

 The Salmond Government, elected following the Scottish Parliament election in 2007, created the junior post of Minister for Communities and Sport held by Stewart Maxwell MSP, combining the Sport and Communities portfolios.
 The Minister assisted the new Cabinet Secretary for Health and Wellbeing.
 In 2009, the Sport portfolio was given to the Minister for Public Health under the new title Minister for Public Health and Sport.
 This post was held by Shona Robison.
 After the 2011 Scottish election, sport was separated from the portfolio and given to a new Ministerial creation, the Minister for Commonwealth Games and Sport (this remained Shona Robison).

 Finally, this was promoted to a Cabinet Secretary position from 22 April to 21 November 2014 under the title of Cabinet Secretary for Commonwealth Games, Sport, Equalities and Pensioners' Rights (still Shona Robison), until the reshuffle of 21 November 2014 when Nicola Sturgeon announced her first Cabinet.
 Sport returned to its original position as a junior Ministerial post.

-The current Minister for Mental Health post was created in the Second Sturgeon government in the reshuffle that followed the 2016 Scottish Parliament election.
+The Minister for Mental Health post was created in the Second Sturgeon government in the reshuffle that followed the 2016 Scottish Parliament election.

+Following the formation of the First Yousaf Government in March 2023, the post was renamed Minister for Social Care, Mental Wellbeing and Sport and Maree Todd was appointed to the role.

+In June 2025, the role was renamed Minister for Social Care and Mental Wellbeing and the sport brief was moved to the new ministerial position Minister for Drugs & Alcohol Policy and Sport.
+Tom Arthur became the new minister, with Todd retaining the sport portfolio in her new role as Drugs Minister.